example42/psick/vagrant/environments/pe_gitlab/README.md

 You can setup, more or less manually, a fully automated CI with Pipelines on GitLab trigger Puppet code deployments.

-In such environments you can configure, via PE console, nodues to run with agent specified environment and then test the code you are currently working on, on your host, directly via the PE Puppet master VM, using the specifal ```host``` environment:
+In such environments you can configure, via PE console, nodes to run with agent specified environment and then test the code you are currently working on, on your host, directly via the PE Puppet master VM, using the specifal ```host``` environment:

     # Run Puppet agent using the control-repo environment on your host
     agent# puppet agent -t --environment=host

     # Run Puppet using any other branch named environment deployed via Code Manager
     agent# puppet agent -t --environment=$branch